ChronoGS: Disentangling Invariants and Changes in Multi-Period Scenes: Method

 \subsection{Optimization}

 We supervise the rendered images $\widehat{\mathbf{I}}$ with ground-truth observations $\mathbf{I}$ using a hybrid photometric objective:

-Following \cite{lu2024scaffold}, we track the accumulated gradient magnitude of each anchor feature over recent iterations, which reflects how much an anchor contributes to the reconstruction.
+Following \cite{lu2024scaffold}, we track the accumulated gradient magnitude of each anchor feature over recent iterations.
 Anchors with persistently small gradient magnitude are pruned to remove redundancy and reduce memory footprint.
 We also monitor the view-space positional gradients of the Gaussians emitted from each anchor.
 When these gradients exceed a threshold, we spawn new anchors at the corresponding 3D locations obtained by the positions of Gaussians from old anchors.
 Both pruning and growth operations are triggered at regular training intervals, allowing the scaffold to refine its structural support to cover the union of geometry across all periods while maintaining a consistent canonical representation.